 Can I Freeze Steak Quesadillas?

 Absolutely!
-Wrap cooked and cooled quesadillas individually in foil and freeze for up to 2 months.
+For longer storage, wrap cooled quesadillas individually in foil and freeze them for up to 2 months.
 Reheat directly from frozen in an oven at 375°F until heated through.

 Nutrition and Dietary Information